-- ii) Sufficient firefighting equipment must be present.
-Same must be serviced regularly and in working order. - iii) Exit of the pit road must be manned.
-The entire length of the circuit must be in sight of officials who are in radio/telephone contact with the official at race control. - iv) A medical rescue service, complying with the provisions of Appendix "L" to these regulations, must be provided. - v) Where applicable, calibrated scales (preferably together with test weights to confirm the scale's accuracy) must be provided, to allow for the weighing of race vehicles. - vi) Where use is made of 'course cars', promoters/organizers must ensure that such vehicles are adequately insured and that their occupants wear crash helmets and seat belts when the vehicles are being driven on circuit. - vii) Ensure that no pets/animals are brought to the venue/pits/circuit/track by competitors/entrant/spectators/officials/staff.
+- i) Sufficient firefighting equipment must be present.
+Same must be serviced regularly and in working order. - ii) Exit of the pit road must be manned.
+The entire length of the circuit must be in sight of officials who are in radio/telephone contact with the official at race control. - iii) A medical rescue service, complying with the provisions of Appendix "L" to these regulations, must be provided. - iv) Where applicable, calibrated scales (preferably together with test weights to confirm the scale's accuracy) must be provided, to allow for the weighing of race vehicles. - v) Where use is made of 'course cars', promoters/organisers must ensure that such vehicles are adequately insured and that their occupants wear crash helmets and seat belts when the vehicles are being driven on circuit.